 Are you a criminal justice agency looking for records?
 Click here.

 South Sound 911 uses a Records Request Portal to make requesting copies of police/incident reports, CAD logs, and 911 audio recordings, more efficient and transparent.
-It also allows the requestor to check the status of the request at any time.
-Please note:

 - South Sound 911 responds to requests for public records in accordance with the Public Records Act, RCW 42.56.